InserirAquiNome/crypto/full_node.md

 ## Conclusion and results

-Already pass some time but the blockchain is at the moment around 160GB and my node have to sync it allow
+Already pass some time but the blockchain is at the moment around 160GB and my node have to sync it all.

 ```
 $ date